 Considerations for our campus communities: During Passover, “Chametz”, any food product derived of wheat, barley, rye, oats, or spelt, are to be avoided.
 We encourage campus units to consider these restrictions when providing meals during this time.

-Learn more and connect with Hillel at Davis and Sacramento.
+Refer to the Multicultural Calendar to learn more and connect with Hillel at Davis and Sacramento.

 During this time of spiritual growth and reflection, Muslims worldwide will fast from food and water from dawn to sunset.
 In support of our patients, faculty, employees, students, and community members we would like to share the following resources for awareness, care, and guidance around accommodations to consider when hosting gatherings and/or meetings where food is provided during this time.